 A deck is a huge investment for any home owner.

 Making sure it stays clean and protected will insure it has a long life.
-With the proper cleanup, prep and application of stain you can avoid costly repairs and regular degradation that many wood deck owners experience.
-Once completed you can restore your old deck or further protect a newer deck.
-Taking this time on a routine basis will have you dodging the need for major repairs, leaving it protected from weather and allowing the natural look of wood to shine through.
+With the proper prep, application of stain and cleanup you can avoid costly repairs and regular degradation that many wood deck owners experience.

 The following is a general “how to” on exterior wood staining.
 As with any specialized product please consult the can, manufacturer’s website or our paint specialist for specific instructions for your brand of stain before proceeding.